 The following information is needed so we may celebrate the special days in your lives such as birthdays, anniversaries, and your qualification date.
 It would also be appreciated if you would let us know about health or major events in your life so we may offer support and encouragement in those times as well.
-Thank you to all who have already given their information, and we hope everyone else will send it as soon as possible to: marlinhelms@gmail.com.
+Thank you to all who have already given their information.